Updated January 2022

 You may never have looked at it in quite those terms, but it’s a reality.
 According to the American Psychological Association only about half of first marriages survive.
 That’s a bit scary.

 If you’re working hard to end up on the glass half full side of the equation, money is or should be a hot topic.
 Why?
 Because it’s a common stressor and often called out as a top area for marital discord.
+That’s especially true as we struggle with the effects of the pandemic.

 These money moves may help you move from survive to thrive: